Easy Card Games for Dementia Patients(2022): Bring Joy to Your Loved Ones

 - Pick teams by drawing cards; partners sit opposite each other.

-- Decide on who will play first and who is the dealer by drawing cards.
+- Decide who will play first and who will be the dealer by drawing cards.

 - Each player will receive 11 cards clockwise.